 This article may contain compensated links.
 Please read disclaimer for more info.

-About Les Machines de Nantes (The Machines of the Isle of Nantes)
+Les Machines de L’Ile (Machines of the Isle of Nantes)03/23/2023

 The Machines of the Isle of Nantes could be described as the result of Jules Verne’s imagination, the mechanical universe of Leonardo Da Vinci, and Nantes’ industrial past.

-Le Carrousel des Mondes Marins, Nantes
+Le Carrousel des Mondes Marins

 The Carousel of the Sea Worlds is a giant carousel (almost 25 m high) located not far from La Galerie des Machines.
-It is an incredible mechanical aquarium of disturbing marine creatures swimming or diving in 3 different levels: seabed, abyss, and sea surface.
+It is an incredible mechanical aquarium of disturbing marine creatures swimming or diving in three different levels: seabed, abyss, and sea surface.

 This carousel is great for kids and adults.
 People sitting on the creatures can move most of their parts as if they were puppeteers.
-Le Carrousel de Nantes was voted in 2014 as the most original attraction in the world (Thea awards).
+Le Carrousel de Nantes was voted in 2014 as the most original attraction in the world (Thea Awards).

 L’Arbre aux Hérons (The Heron Tree)

-L’Arbre aux Hérons is the most ambitious and crazy project at La Galerie des Machines in Nantes.
-The Heron Tree, when finished, will be a giant tree made of steel and wood 50m wide and 35 m high where people will be able to walk from branch to branch and enjoy amazing views of the Loire River and the city.
+L’Arbre aux Hérons is the most ambitious and crazy project on the Isle of Nantes.
+When finished, the Heron Tree will be a giant tree made of steel and wood 50m wide and 35 m high, where people will be able to walk from branch to branch and enjoy amazing views of the Loire River and the city.

 The Heron Tree will be populated with living machines like hummingbirds, spiders or caterpillars, and other creatures like carnivore plants.
-And of course, there will be the herons!
+And, of course, there will be the herons!
 Two giant herons will be flying around the tree with the possibility of transporting up to 12 people from branch to branch.

 La Galerie des Machines, Nantes

 Today visitors can see the ongoing construction of l’Arbre aux Hérons, walk on the prototype of a branch, and admire some of its future inhabitants.
-Currently, there is also a prototype of heron (scale 1/5) for testing which can take up to 2 people.
+Currently, there is also a prototype of heron (scale 1/5) for testing, which can take up to 2 people.

-We found the concept of La Galerie des Machines as “tourist attraction” very interesting because in this way people, especially locals, can follow the evolution of the Heron Tree while helping with the funding of the project.
+We found the concept of La Galerie des Machines as a ‘tourist attraction’ very interesting because, in this way, locals and visitors can follow the evolution of the Heron Tree while helping with the funding of the project.